b4cstudio/live-currency-converter/README.md

 The application “Live Currency Converter Exchange” (now called application) is a simple currency converter application.
 It is the easiest and fastest method to convert currencies and get exchange rate.

-**What Data We Collect and Process:** The application “Easy Backup for Browser Basic” (now called application) does not collect, store or transit any personal …
+**What Data We Collect and Process:** The application “Live Currency Converter Exchange” does not collect, store or transit any personal personal data.
 The app does not use any own telemetry functions apart from the standardised telemetry functions by Microsoft (crashes, install from which country, versions in use, custom events etc.).

 ## Contact